JetBrains/kotlin-web-site/docs/topics/data-classes.md

 ## Copying

-To copy an object for changing _some_ of its properties, but keeping the rest unchanged, use
+To copy an object for changing _some_ of its properties, but keeping the rest unchanged, use  the `copy()` function, which creates an new instance and also calls the `init` block.
-the `copy()` function.

 For the `User` class above, its implementation would be as follows:

 ```kotlin
 fun copy(name: String = this.name, age: Int = this.age) = User(name, age)